richiq/umongo-async-mongomock/docs/userguide.rst

 Client world
 ------------

-This is the data from outside μMongo, it can be JSON dict from your web framework (i.g. ``request.get_json()`` with `flask <http://flask.pocoo.org/>`_ or ``json.loads(request.raw_post_data)`` in `django <https://www.djangoproject.com/>`_) or it could be regular Python dict with Python-typed data
+This is the data from outside μMongo, it can be a JSON dict from your web framework (i.g. ``request.get_json()`` with `flask <http://flask.pocoo.org/>`_ or ``json.loads(request.raw_post_data)`` in `django <https://www.djangoproject.com/>`_) or it could be a regular Python dict with Python-typed data

 JSON dict example